Economic Justice Project

-- The Moving Ahead Through Financial Management Curriculum Grant Program provides curriculum materials and funding support to state coalitions that work with local programs to train advocates in their state.
-To date, more than 600 domestic violence victim advocates have been trained to teach survivors financial skills, and thousands of survivors are using this resource nationwide.
+- The Moving Ahead Through Financial Management Curriculum Grant Program provides curriculum materials and funding to state coalitions that work with local programs to train advocates in their state.

-- The Moving Ahead Economic Empowerment Grant Program has awarded over $2.3 million to state-wide coalitions against domestic violence to help survivors become economically independent from their abusers and to research domestic violence and economic abuse to support new services.
-Grant focus areas include matched savings programs, financial education, micro-enterprise and job readiness programs.
+- The Moving Ahead Economic Empowerment Grant Program has awarded over $2 million to state domestic violence coalitions to help survivors move from short-term safety to long-term security, research economic abuse, and support new services.
+Grant focus areas include matched savings programs, financial education, micro-enterprise, and job readiness programs.

 In partnership with Verizon Wireless and with support from Thirty-One Gifts, NNEDV launched the Independence Project, a credit-building program for survivors of domestic violence.
 Because many survivors experience financial abuse, credit building micro-loans are an important tool to help survivors improve their credit scores.
 A higher credit score can increase a survivors’ access to a range of economic resources, including lower interest credit cards and loans.

 We deliver financial literacy and economic justice resources and information to our members and the general public through our website, exclusive listservs, webinars, trainings, and one-on-one consultations.